 It is notable that, in the ‘hotness’ list mentioned below, the other entrant from what I have termed ‘The Girls Of The Golden East Era’ was the composer (both music and lyrics) of ‘Koukej, se mnou si píseň broukej’ – which is one of the four ‘oldies’ in a medley that forms the opening track of the LP – Petra Černocká.
 In her autobiography, ‘Co mě maminky (ne)naučily’, Petra makes reference to her anxiety – in the course of the filming of her classic 1971 film, ‘Dívka na koštětí’, starring as the teenage witch, Saxana and also performing the theme tune – about the scene where her long witch’s gown gets ‘the Bucks Fizz treatment’ (as in the 1981 Eurovision Song Contest Winner, ‘Making Your Mind Up’) to reveal her legs: her comparing them unfavourably with her friend, Miluška Voborníková’s.
 Of course, that scene demonstrated that she needn’t have had any worries on that score!

-Judging by some photos I have seen of Valinka with her friend, Jitka Zelenková, at the Divadlo Rokoko, I suspect that Valinka may have had similar feelings vis-à-vis Jituš, with her comparatively long and lithe pins – Valinka, by contrast, having comparatively stocky legs (one might also gather that from the Karlův Most shots above).
+Judging by the photos above of Valinka with her friend, Jitka Zelenková, in ‘Muž, který přišel do jiného stavu’, at the Divadlo Rokoko, I suspect that Valinka may have had similar feelings vis-à-vis Jituš, with her comparatively long and lithe pins – Valinka, by contrast, having comparatively stocky legs (one might also gather that from the Karlův Most shots above).
+Indeed, if the two had ever been in one of those (now outmoded) ‘Miss Lovely Legs’ contests, even as an ardent fan of Valinka I would have to concede that Jituš would have taken it over Valinka with ease!
 It is this fact that adds yet more to the extraordinariness of the park bench photo – a woman who in general, throughout life, would probably ideally have had her legs covered up, for those very reasons, caught ‘in the moment’ when they never looked more sensational.
 It also occurs to me that, for a woman who may have been rather self-conscious in the leg department, (longer-than-average) hot pants may have been more the way to go than a mini skirt – thus giving Valinka an opportunity to draw the viewers’ attentions to her real bodily ‘asset’ – her fabulous rear end!
 In essence, this shot, therefore, is a precursor to something akin to Kylie Minogue’s legendary golden hot pants.
 It is that iconic a shot.
 However, this rear end is meaty and bold – not pert and petite!